 are only relevant ifpartition = "random"

 .
-In this case, the former controls the probability for creating a new block, and the latter defines the minimum number of parameter blocks.minimize
+In this case, the former controls the probability for creating a new block when building a random parameter partition, and the latter defines the minimum number of parameter blocks in the partition.minimize

 : Set toTRUE